Nick Young: Golden State Warriors (2017–2018)

 On July 7, 2017, Young signed with the Golden State Warriors.
-In his debut for the Warriors in their season opener on October 17, 2017, Young came off the bench to hit six 3-pointers and score 23 points in a 122–121 loss to the Houston Rockets.
+During his Warriors debut in their season opener on October 17, Young came off the bench to hit six three-pointers and score 23 points in a narrow 122–121 loss to the Houston Rockets.
 He helped the Warriors reach the 2018 NBA Finals, where they defeated the Cleveland Cavaliers in a four-game sweep, with Young winning his first NBA championship.

 Denver Nuggets (2018)

 On December 10, 2018, Young signed with the Denver Nuggets.
-Twenty days later, on December 30, he was waived by the Nuggets, after appearing in only four games.
+He was waived on December 30 after appearing in only four games.

+Macau Black Bears (2023)

-On April 18, 2021, Young signed with the Enemies of the Big3.
+On September 26, 2023, Young signed with the Macau Black Bears of The Asian Tournament (TAT), but the event was cancelled.